Rosacea and redness

 - Pure essential oils on the face (peppermint, eucalyptus, citrus) are common triggers.

 - Hot water.
 Lukewarm only on the face.
 Saunas, very hot showers, and saunas-then-cold-plunge cycles often flare.
+If shower redness is a daily pattern, read why your face gets red after showering.

 When to see a dermatologist